ssnider5/SIU-Python-Assessment/README.md

-# Python II Quiz - coding challenges
+# Python Assessment - coding challenges
 Solve 3 problems in the `problems` folder.
 Test cases are provided in `main.py`.
 Work on the problems in their respective files, uncomment the appropriate test case(s) and run `main.py` to see if your solution is working.
 Follow the [Getting Started](#GettingStarted) section below and the [Completion](##Completion) section at the bottom of this README.

 ### Important